Cleveland Shale: Geographic extent

 A thick sequence of the Cleveland Shale exposed on the north bank of the Rocky River in North Olmsted, Ohio.
 For scale, note the paleontologists just right of center at the base of the cliff.

 The Cleveland Shale is a shale geologic member in Ohio in the United States.

-The Cleveland Shale underlies much of northeast Ohio in beds of varying thickness.
+It underlies much of northeast Ohio in beds of varying thickness.

 In northeast Ohio, the member does not appear east of the Grand River.

 Measurements taken in northeast Ohio show the Cleveland Shale to be 7 ft to 100 ft thick.
 It is thickest around the Rocky River north of Berea, Ohio, and thins to the east, west, and south.

 The Cleveland Shale is found in east-central Kentucky.
 In east-central Kentucky, the Cleveland Shale is more uniform in thickness, ranging from 41.4 to 50.1 ft, and increases in thickness toward the east.

 The unit is also present in West Virginia and in southwest Virginia, where it is mapped as the Cleveland Member of the Ohio Shale.